 To ensure your pages include a rich snippet, you have to include structured data in the code of your pages.
 When this code is included, the search engine will crawl it and translate it, in the end making it appear along with your meta title and meta description.
 This may sound complicated, but there are many tools you can use to generate these schema markups in no time, like Schema Markup Generator.
 You can choose the type of schema markup you want to create and simply fill out the fields needed for it to display correctly.
 You can grab the code generated and add it to the corresponding page when this is done.

-For your Shopify shop, you may want to consider including a review snippet to give your shop credibility, product markups to display information shoppers are looking for, like prices and availability.
+For your Shopify shop, you may want to consider including a review snippet to give your shop credibility, and product markups to display information shoppers are looking for, like prices and availability.
 You can manually add this code to your chosen Shopify template, but some templates include a product markup already.

 Be sure to always test your structured data to ensure that it has been created correctly.
 Google has a structured data testing tool which is always a great option for this.